oliverklee/ext-seminars/Documentation/EN/Installation/SettingUpTheSchedulerTask/Index.rst

 To setup the CLI, do the following:

 #.
-Go to the User admin tool in the TYPO3 BE and create a BE user record
-   with the user name “ **\_cli\_seminars** ”.
-There is no need to provide any further information, just set any password (you will not need it again), save and close.
+Set up the Scheduler as described in the manual of the Scheduler extension.

 #.
 Choose/create a FE page where to do some TS setup configuration for
-   the CLI and configure the following:
+   the Scheduler task and configure the following:

 - Set the option “ *sendCancelationDeadlineReminder* ” to 1 to enable
   the cancellation deadline reminder.